Interfiber/rapd/docs/docs/index.md

 <section class="fusion-home-float">
     <h2>Low resource usage</h2>
     <p>
-      RAPD is built in rust for speed, and saftey.
+      RAPD is built in rust for speed, and safety.
 Also since RAPD does not run a fancy user interface it can run with low CPU, and memory use in the background.
     </p>
 </section>